rasooul/salam/README.md

 # salam
 Opening Repository

-I can't believe it took me so ling to get in here!
+I can't believe it took me so long to get in here!